dinoboff/akash/README.md

 ### Unused variables

-The tests will complain if they find any unused variables, it the single you might have misspell a variable call.
+The tests will complain if they find any unused variables;  you might have misspell a variable call.